All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 without DAC (Mod GRF 1-29)

 This version has a shorter duration of action (about 30 minutes of active signaling).
 It produces a sharper, more natural pulse of GH release.
-However, it needs to be injected 1 to 3 times daily.
+But it needs to be injected 1 to 3 times daily.
 Many physicians prefer this version because it more closely mimics natural GH secretion patterns.

 Which Is Better for Beginners?